mxlfrbt/mikrik/README.md

 # Please support the development and buy mikrik robot

-If you feel that building a robot is going to be a challenge, please write me an email.
-You can order a chassis according to your needs.
-It can be a Ready-To-Run robot with all electronics included, or a chassis kit to build by yourself.
+If you feel that building a robot is going to be a challenge, you can purchase a ready-to-run robot from [my store on Tindie](https://www.tindie.com/products/mxlfrbt/mikrik-ready-to-run-robot-car-to-learn-ros2/).
+If you want to order a customized chassis according to your needs, drop me an email [mikrik@mxlfrbt.com](mikrik@mxlfrbt.com).

 # Robot Assembly